rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 Christ would return *before* a literal 1,000 year period.
 There would be no rapture, both believers and non-believers would suffer during a period of tribulation.
 Believers would be resurrected into immortal glorified bodies, and they would rule alongside Christ.
-This would be a physical kingdom alongside mortal non-believers.
+This would be a physical kingdom ruling over mortal non-believers.

 At the end of the 1,000 years there would be a final rebellion followed by a final judgment, and a second resurrection (for the believers born during the millennium).